zechlau14/zechlau14.github.io/projects/heartbreaker.md

 * 9 Backpack Slots
   These represent items carried in a backpack.
 Getting these items out requires at least one combat turn.
   6 slots fit well in the backpack.
-But you can overstuff the backpack with an extra three slots -- each of these slots used causes a -1 Move penalty.
+But you can overstuff the backpack with an extra three slots -- using each of these slots contributes 1 to your Encumberance.

 An Inventory Slot can contain